 Stony Brook University expects students to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
-Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
-Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.
+Faculty are required to report to the Office of Student Conduct and Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
+Until/unless the latest COVID guidance is explicitly amended by SBU, during Fall 2021"disruptive behavior" will include refusal to wear a mask during classes.